 With modern surgical techniques, it’s potentially possible to reconnect the remaining bowel to the anus, either during the initial resection surgery or after a healing period.

-While surgery is often delayed until the disease becomes severe or dysplastic changes trending to the point of cancer have occurred, in some cases patients may require emergent large bowel removal surgery because the risk of keeping the diseased bowel is too great.
+While surgery is often delayed until UC becomes severe or dysplastic changes trending to the point of cancer have occurred, some people may require emergent large bowel removal surgery because the risk of keeping the diseased bowel is too great.

-- toxic megacolon (life-threatening dilation of the large intestine)
+- toxic megacolon (life threatening dilation of the large intestine)